Transitions & Branching

 |---|---|---|

-equals | Exact string match | "when": "tool-call" matches "tool-call" |
+equals | Exact string match | "when": "tool_call" matches "tool_call" |

 contains | Substring match | "when": "fail" matches "api_failure" |